Pyxsys/SOEN390_19/README.md

   5.5.
 Move process to the background by hitting *Ctrl+Z*.
   5.6.
 Return active directory to project root: `cd ..`
 6. Both Client and Server are setup and running
-7. Connect to Client in a browser using the link: `localhost:3000`
+7. Connect to Client (if not already) in a browser using the link: [localhost:3000](http://localhost:3000)

 ## Via Docker
 ### Requirements